griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 **Example 1** using select:

 Use `select` to wait for the result of multiple suspending functions simultaneously.
+If any fail, then `select` produces the exception.

 The `awaitOn` is called when a deferred value is resolved then emits the result to the enclosing `select` clause.